wrigley building & riverwalk views.

 A few local favorites that give River North its character.
 These are great starting points if you’re getting to know the neighborhood.

-Just across the river from River North, the Wrigley Building and surrounding bridges offer some of the city’s most iconic river and skyline views.
+Just across the river, the Wrigley Building and surrounding bridges deliver some of the city’s most iconic river-and-skyline views — especially at golden hour.

-The famous “corn cob” towers rise directly from the riverfront, with residential units above restaurants, a marina, and the Riverwalk.
+The famous “corn cob” towers rise directly from the riverfront, with homes above restaurants, a marina, and easy Riverwalk access.

-A massive art deco landmark on the river that houses showrooms, offices, events, and seasonal Art on theMART light projections.
+A massive art deco landmark on the river that hosts showrooms, offices, events, and seasonal Art on theMART light projections.

 A go-to spot for Chicago-style hot dogs, Italian beef, and cake shakes — popular with both locals and visitors.

-A large, full-service fitness and social club on the river with indoor and outdoor pools, courts, classes, dining, and more.
+A full-service fitness and social club on the river with indoor/outdoor pools, courts, classes, dining, and a strong community vibe.